ACADEMIA

 about

-I am a law and philosophy scholar whose work blends doctrinal and philosophical research concerning various issues in criminal and civil justice.
+I am a law and philosophy scholar whose work explores moral and epistemological questions about Anglo-American criminal and civil law.
 I did my PhD (2023) and my JD (2024) at the University of California, Irvine.

 work